MaoDeMatos/f-brief-pytest/README.md

 pipenv install
 ```

-Run the container with `docker-compose up -d --build`
+For Docker, run the container with `docker-compose up -d --build`

 ## Flask app